Zouheir El Graoui

-Zouheir El Graoui (born 8 July 1994) is a Moroccan indoor and beach volleyball player.
-He is part of the Moroccan national team, a participant in the beach volleyball tournament at the Olympic Games Tokyo 2020.
+Zouheir El Graoui (born 1 July 1994) is a Moroccan indoor and beach volleyball player.
+He is part of the Moroccan national team, and was a participant in the beach volleyball tournament at the Olympic Games Tokyo 2020.
 At the professional club level, he plays for PSG Stal Nysa.

 Career

 Beach volleyball

 El Graoui won the gold medal at the 2017 African Beach Volleyball Championships in Maputo and the 2019 African Beach Volleyball Championships in Abuja, the bronze medal at the 2019 All-Africa Beach Games in Sal and the silver medal at the 2019 All-Africa Games in Rabat.

 Indoor volleyball

 El Graoui played for Tihad Sportif Club from 2010 to 2013, at Al Khor SC in Qatar from 2015 to 2016, and at Asswehly Sports Club in Libya from 2016 to 2017.

 He played in France for Stade Poitevin Poitiers, before signing a two–year contract with Tours VB in 2020.